SoFi student loan refi rates just dropped. Save even more and pay off debt faster. View your rate.

 Understanding Emerging Markets

 Emerging markets are economies that are in the middle between the developing and developed stages.
 Emerging markets risk can be high since these areas often see rapid growth and high volatility with booms and busts.
-Some of the most well-known and biggest countries weighted in the emerging markets index include China, Taiwan, India, Brazil, and Saudi Arabia.
+Some of the most well-known and biggest countries that investors may look to invest in include China, India, Brazil, and South Korea.

 Emerging market investments are generally seen as a higher-risk area of the global stock market.
 Volatility can spike during periods of political upheaval and when emerging market recessions strike.

 As investors get older, risk must be managed through diversified investment plans.
-You should consider reducing emerging market exposure in your portfolio as your time horizon shortens and retirement nears.
+You might consider reducing emerging market exposure in your portfolio as your time horizon shortens and retirement nears.

 Why Invest in Emerging Markets?

 Emerging market investments have been popular for decades.
-It became easy to own a broad emerging market index fund within an investment portfolio in the early 2000s when exchange-traded funds (ETFs) took off.
-That’s also when this group of stocks started to outperform U.S. equities.
+It became easy to own a broad emerging market index fund within an investment portfolio in the early, when exchange-traded funds (ETFs) gained popularity.

 The decade of the 2000s featured strong outperformance from the high-risk, high-reward profile of emerging market investments.
 But volatility in these markets has also been a factor.